 Our experts suggest charging the Bluetooth speaker to full before taking it with you because the purpose of having these speakers is the absence of wires.
 If you need to bring wires to connect to power, it defeats the purpose of Bluetooth tech.

 The next part is the range in your new Bluetooth speaker.
 The signals it receives will be significantly weaker if the two Bluetooth units are not placed close enough together.
-Whether it’s your computer or your phone, it’s best to keep them as close together as possible.
+Whether it’s your computer or your phone, it’s best to keep them in a short range as close together as possible.

-You will know it’s too far when you experience intermittent audio from your speaker or no audio at all.
+You will know it’s too far when you experience intermittent audio or music from your speaker or no audio data at all.
 In this case, keep shortening the distance between the units until the sound is clear, then you will know you are in the optimal range.

 Types of Bluetooth Speakers

-Bluetooth speakers aren’t just wireless technology, but they offer so much more.
+Bluetooth speakers aren’t just non-wire technology, but they offer so much more.
 In this section, our team will dive into the different functions and types of Bluetooth speakers.

 As we all know, the one that’s best for surrounding audio is the satellite speakers or bookshelf speakers with a powerful signal.
 To decide which is the best for you, just think about what you will use it for.